The Fix

 The first autonomous unit is a permanent structural change, not a pilot.
 One unit operating with genuine autonomy creates selection pressure that shifts the question from “should we restructure?” to “why does everything else still work the old way?”

 The unit lead sits down with the domain expert and two engineers to write the process definition for claims management.
-It is the first working session.
-The whiteboard is clean.
+It is the first working session, and the whiteboard is clean.

 Within thirty minutes, they find the first discrepancy.
 The domain expert describes a triage step: incoming claims are assessed for complexity and routed to the appropriate handler based on claim type, value, and regulatory category.
-The senior engineer pulls up the service.
-The triage logic is a hard-coded routing table, last updated nineteen months ago, before a regulatory change that added two new claim categories.
-The categories were applied in the code as exception handlers that bypass the routing table entirely.
-The domain expert has never seen the exception handlers.
-The engineer has never seen the triage logic the domain expert describes.
+The senior engineer pulls up the service, and the triage logic turns out to be a hard-coded routing table, last updated nineteen months ago, before a regulatory change that added two new claim categories.
+Those categories were applied in the code as exception handlers that bypass the routing table entirely, and neither person had seen the other's half: the domain expert had never seen the exception handlers, and the engineer had never seen the triage logic the domain expert describes.

-They are both right.
-The documented process and the implemented process diverged after the regulatory change.
-The code was patched.
-The operations manual was not updated.
-For nineteen months, the claims team has been triaging manually for the two new categories, using a workaround that nobody outside the team knows about.
+Both of them are right.
+The documented process and the implemented process diverged after the regulatory change: the code was patched, the operations manual was not, and for nineteen months the claims team has been triaging the two new categories by hand, using a workaround that nobody outside the team knows about.

 The engineer says: “I didn't know there was a manual process.”

-They write the first line of the process definition.
-It describes what actually happens.
+Together they write the first line of the process definition, and it describes what actually happens.

 The full definition the unit eventually produced, every state, transition, failure mode, and contract dependency, appears in the appendix.
-The first line took thirty minutes.
-The full definition took three weeks.
-The first autonomous unit is a permanent structural change, not a pilot.
-It operates under its own governance charter, with real authority over its process, and is evaluated by outcomes rather than by a committee.
-One unit operating with genuine autonomy creates selection pressure: it makes the cost of the surrounding dysfunction visible by contrast, and the question shifts from “should we restructure?” to “why does everything else still work the old way?”
+The first line took thirty minutes; the full definition took three weeks.
+The first autonomous unit holds real authority over its process, not a sandboxed experiment the organisation can quietly walk back.
+It operates under its own governance charter and is evaluated by outcomes rather than by a committee.
+Its job is not to guarantee a transformation but to produce evidence that cannot be outlasted the way a memo can: one unit operating with genuine autonomy creates selection pressure, making the cost of the surrounding dysfunction visible by contrast, so the question “should we restructure?” becomes harder to keep asking beside a process that already has.

 ...